AdityaCodess/GreenGaze/README.md

-# GreenGaze – Eco Waste Advisor (DeepSeek + Vision + Voice)
+# GreenGaze – Eco Waste Advisor (Gemini + Vision + Voice)

 GreenGaze helps you upload or capture waste items and get sustainable disposal advice aligned with India’s SDG 11.

 ## 🔥 Features

 - Object detection with your own trained model
-- Eco advice from DeepSeek AI
+- Eco advice from gemini AI
 - Text-to-Speech: it speaks your advice
 - Feedback option for smarter future tips